caspii/casparwre.de/_posts/2021-10-05-launching-a-product-without-a-login.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Underappreciated competitive advantage: letting people do x without creating an account.</p>&mdash; Paul Graham (@paulg) <a href="https://twitter.com/paulg/status/1261976515408990208?ref_src=twsrc%5Etfw">May 17, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-For Keepthescore.co it takes a new user literally less than 10 seconds to get from the landing page to being inside the product.
+For keepthescore.com it takes a new user literally less than 10 seconds to get from the landing page to being inside the product.
 I am absolutely convinced that this has contributed to the success of the product.

 Also, by following this principle you will be getting onto the extremely trendy "product-led-growth" bandwagon.